tomas-ravalli/marketing-mix-modeling/README.md

 ### 🧪 Simulation

 The simulation module allowed the team to test the probable impact of various budget scenarios before committing any funds.
-This addressed key questions like, "What is the revenue impact of a budget change during the year?"
+This addressed key questions like, "What is the revenue impact of a budget change during the year?".
+A few examples:

 * Scenario 1: **Shifting budget between channels**
     The team simulated reallocating **$1M** from the Print budget to the Digital Video budget for the upcoming quarter.
 The model predicted that this shift would likely result in a **net increase of +$2.3M** in incremental revenue, confirming that Digital Video had a higher marginal ROI.